RayBB/openlibrary-docs/Kubernetes.md

 * not have to ask for branch switching on the current single dev server, dev.openlibrary.org
 * post review app links (to pods) in PRs

+This repo is used as a building block: https://gitlab.com/internetarchive/kre8

 # Plans for Kubernetes (2019-08)

 1. no near-term plans (def not before October) yet to move production piece of OL into kubernetes